itamarst/eliot/docs/source/usage.rst

 ^^^^^^^^^^

 Similarly to ``MessageType`` you can also create types for actions.
-Unlike a ``MessageType`` you need two sets of fields: one for actions start, one for success.
+Unlike a ``MessageType`` you need two sets of fields: one for action start, one for success.

 .. code-block:: python